Awesome Music: A number of the themes used in the series are quite catchy, including (but not even remotely limited to):

 Hilarious in Hindsight: In the end of chapter 35, the translator makes a gag by letting Miura saying "It's my manga now, bitch!", after she defeated Vivio in the tournament.
 In Magical Girl Lyrical Nanoha The Movie 2nd A's Tribute Comic, all major competitors but Sieglinde and Fabia are cosplaying The Movie 2nd cast.
-They are later divided in the Mid-Childan and Belken teams, with Vivio opposing her friends, Miura and Harry.
+They are later divided in the Mid-Childan and Belkan teams, with Vivio opposing the three other members of Team Nakajima, Miura and Harry.
 One could say, Miura is stealing her friends, too.

-Moe: Nanoha always had a strong element of moe (before Force anyway), but ViVid really pushed it to new heights with characters making cutesy poses and winking at you every other page for no good reason whatsoever.
+Moe: Nanoha always had a strong element of moe (before Force anyway), but ViVid really pushed it to new heights with characters making cutesy poses and winking at you every other page.
 Even twenty-something Nanoha and Fate are no exception.
-And looking only at the magazine posters and the artbooks you'll never guess it's a Fighting Series, and not some kind of ecchi manga revolving around cosplaying, hot springs, beaches, and generally dressing little girls as inappropriately as possible.
+Looking only at the magazine posters and the artbooks you'll never guess it's a Fighting Series, and not some kind of ecchi manga revolving around cosplaying, hot springs, beaches, and generally dressing little girls as inappropriately as possible.

 Tear Jerker: Even knowing that it was a Foregone Conclusion, Chapter 55 is this.
 Olivie becomes Saint King of the Cradle, forfeiting her life to end the wars, Claus dies on the battlefield shortly before the war came to an end, forever feeling powerless for failing to stop Olivie, and Jeremiah is placed under house arrest for ten years, never seeing either of them ever again.
 The panel of Olivie crying as she departs from Claus after their last fight pretty much encapsulates the emotions in this chapter.